onecontext/python_sdk/README.md

 OneContext makes it easy to augment your LLM application with your own data in a few API calls.
-Simply upload your data to a Knowledge Base and directly query with natrual languge to retrieve relevant context for your LLM application.
+Simply upload your data to a Knowledge Base and directly query with natural languge to retrieve relevant context for your LLM application.

 We manage the full document processing and retrieval pipeline so that you don't have to: